Theoretical Foundations of Conformal Prediction: The universality of conformal prediction

-Now we will see how distribution-free validity of $\cC$ implies the claim~\eqref{eqn:universality_claim}.
+where the first step holds by~\eqref{eqn:universality_claim} together with the fact that $S^y_{n+1}\in\{0,1\}$ by definition, the second step holds by the Replacement Lemma (Lemma~\ref{lem:n+1-to-n-reduction}), and the last step holds by definition of the full conformal prediction set.
+But by our calculations above, $S^y_{n+1}=0$ if and only if $y\in\cC(X_{n+1};\cD_n)$.
+Therefore, we have verified that $\cC(X_{n+1};\cD_n)=\cC_{\textnormal{CP}}(X_{n+1})$.

+To complete the proof, we will now need to verify~\eqref{eqn:universality_claim}.
+This step relies on the distribution-free coverage property of $\cC$.
 In fact, this is an immediate consequence of the following deterministic lemma: \begin{lemma} Let $\cD=((x_1,y_1),\dots,(x_m,y_m))$ be any dataset.
 Then, if $\cC$ satisfies the assumptions of Theorem~\ref{thm:universality}, it holds that